CSaratakij/MainBlog/content/projects/Doppelganger.md

 __Jumping__

-(todo) how high & low jump works here

 There are low and high jump in this game.

 This is possible by manipulate a gravity based on the way player press their jump button.

+Normally, player will experience a normal gravity.

+At the moment player starting to press the jump button, I will add the upward force to the character once.

+After that, I still checking for the key press but it won't add the force to the character anymore.

+If player keep holding down the jump button until the character starting to fall, player will experience the normal gravity.

+But if player release their jump button before the character reach to the highest jump possible, player will experience a higher gravity forcing the character to fall down sooner than it would normally be.

 ![jump curve](/dg-jump-curve.jpg)